 What Still Inspires Me About the World of Learning and Development

 Since the early 2000s, Wall Street has had a love affair with e-learning.
 It seemingly solved the problem of the high cost of employee development.
-The challenge is that, more often than not, it fails the learner engagement test.
-My passion since founding Blueline has been experimenting with novel ways to design and deliver synchronous, team-driven, discovery learning experiences.
+The challenge is that it often fails the learner engagement test.
+My passion since founding Blueline has been experimenting with novel ways to design and deliver immersive learning experiences.
 These types of experiences deliver the highest levels of learner engagement, outcomes, and positive organizational momentum.

-This continual experimentation, design, and development is thanks to our team at Blueline Simulations—a group of colleagues filled with wonder and passion to make a change, and the hunger to grow personally.
+Continual experimentation, design, and development are thanks to our team at Blueline Simulations—a group of colleagues filled with wonder and passion to make a change, and the hunger to grow personally.
 I feel lucky to be a part of a group that transforms lives while making companies stronger and better places to work.

 Every day, I aspire to make a difference in people’s lives: family, friends, employees, and customers.
 I continue to find new, better, more engaging ways to connect with learners and my peers in the learning industry.
 Through those relationships, Blueline continues to blaze a trail toward new and better ways of helping people grow.